Eboselume/Python-Projects-/README.md

 # Python-Projects-
-Projects Created in Python for beginners and intermediate level
+Projects created in Python for beginners and intermediate level